 In recent years HMRC have taken an increasingly strict approach to tackling illegal methods of tax evasion and tax fraud.
 Certain industries and types of business may become a specific target for HMRC.

-Furthermore, the changes introduced by the Criminal Finances 2017 include two new offences of corporate failure to prevent tax evasions; changes to seizure powers; unexplained wealth orders (UWO) and changes to Proceeds of Crime Act.
+Furthermore, the changes introduced by the Criminal Finances 2017 include two new offences of corporate failure to prevent tax evasions; changes to seizure powers; unexplained wealth orders (UWO) and changes to the Proceeds of Crime Act 2002.
 Janes Solicitors will advise you on the implications for you and your business.